Supports standard Internet mail protocolos: POP3, IMAP, SMTP; as well as Microsoft’s EWS protocol for Exchange.

 Support for SSL and TLS encryption.

-A home screen widget with unread / total message counts that can be set to an account or a specific folder, and a message list widget (with scrolling on Android 3.0).
+A home screen widget with unread / total message counts that can be set to an account or a specific folder, and a message list widget.
 Both have several built-in themes.

-Separate settings for WiFi vs. mobile network (including a separate outgoing mail server setting for WiFi, if needed, as of 220.127.116.11).
+Separate settings for WiFi vs. mobile network (including a separate outgoing mail server setting for WiFi, if needed).

 IMAP: IDLE (push email), instant incoming message notifications (if supported by the server).